-IVACAFTOR (EYE va KAF tor) is used to treat cystic fibrosis (CF) in patients who have a certain mutation (G551D) in their CF gene.
+IVACAFTOR (EYE va KAF tor) is used to treat cystic fibrosis (CF) in patients who have certain mutations in their CF gene.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions: